 You can make the contents of your profile, like listening activity and playlists, available only to those you choose.
 However, your profile information, such as handle, display name, photo, your followers, and who you are following, are always visible to everyone.

-When you create a profile on Apple Music, we will recommend other people with whom you may connect.
-The phone numbers and email addresses of contacts in your address book are sent to Apple to determine if your contacts are Apple Music subscribers.
-Apple does not store any information from your address book.
-If you do not wish to be found by others based on information they have about you in their address books, you can change this in Account Settings by disabling “Allow Friends to Find You.”
+When you create a profile on Apple Music, we will recommend other Apple Music subscribers with whom you may want to connect as friends.
+Apple does not learn or store information from your contacts when checking for friends to recommend.
+Only shortened and encrypted hashes of the phone numbers and email addresses in your contacts are sent to Apple, and then matching Apple Music subscribers to be recommended are determined locally on your device.
+Apple Music can periodically check your contacts to recommend new friends in the future; you can control this in Account Settings by disabling Contacts on Apple Music.
+If you do not want to be found by others based on the Apple ID contact information they may have about you in their contacts, you can change this in Account Settings by disabling Allow Finding by Apple ID.

 Information that you provide in your profile may be updated or removed by you at any time.
 Whenever you share online, you should think carefully about what you are making public.
 When you share from Apple Music to other websites or social networks, anything you share is governed by the privacy policies of those other services.

-When you use Apple Music, we collect information about the songs and videos you play or add to your music library or playlists, and the content you love, comment or share.
-Information, such as the account, device, and IP address that you used to play music, where in Apple Music you were when you played it, the time you played it and for how long, is noted by and sent to Apple.
-We use this information to customize your Apple Music experience and to help us understand how Apple Music is being used so we may improve it.
-For example, this information can help us pick the music, videos and artist posts that we show you in For You, Radio, and Connect.
-It also allows us to make other recommendations to you, that reflect your tastes, pay royalties and prevent or take action against activities that are, or may be, in breach of the Apple Media Services Terms and Conditions or applicable law.
+When you use your Apple Music membership, we collect information about the songs and videos you play or add to your music library or playlists, and the content you love, comment or share.
+Information such as the account, IP address, and device, app, or car interface you used to play, where in Apple Music you were when you played it, the time you played it, and for how long is noted and sent to Apple.
+We use this information to customize your Apple Music experience, to send you emails and notifications, and to help us understand how Apple Music is being used so we may improve it.
+For example, this information can help us pick the music, videos, and artist content that we show you in Listen Now and Radio.
+It also allows us to make other recommendations to you that reflect your tastes, pay royalties and prevent or take action against activities that are, or may be, in breach of the Apple Media Services Terms and Conditions or applicable law.

 We may collect, use, transfer, and disclose non-personal information for any purpose.
 For example, we may aggregate your non-personal information with that of other Apple Music users in order to improve the service.